mayadummett/mayadummett/README.md

 - 👋 Hi, I’m @mayadummett
-- 👀 I’m interested in using computer science as a vehicle for social good/progressive causes
+- 👀 I’m interested in using the intersection of political science and computer science as a vehicle for change as it pertains to social good/progressive causes.
-- 🌱 I’m currently learning Python and Swift; Proficient in HTML/CSS and JavaScript
+- 🌱 I’m currently learning Swift.
+I am proficient in HTML/CSS, JavaScript, and Python.
-- 💞️ I’m looking to collaborate on projects that support social issues/progressive causes such as diversity, equity, and inclusion as it pertains to race, education, etc.
+- 💞️ I’m looking to collaborate on projects that support social issues/progressive causes!
 - 📫 How to reach me: Maya Dummett on LinkedIn

 <!---